Accenture/mercury/README.md

 `hazelcast-presence`

 This project can be compiled into an executable JAR.
 This is the "presence monitor" for Hazelcast.
 Your application instances will report to one of the presence monitors (2 to 3 monitor instances are good enough for large installations), and the monitors use Hazelcast to cluster themselves.
-The Post Office in the platform-core will use the Hazelcast-connector to send events to other application instances thru the Hazelcast cluster.
+With the hazelcast-connector library, your application can send events to other application instances thru a Hazelcast cluster.

 The hazelcast-connector and hazelcast-presence is fully scalable.

-`kafka-connector` and `kafka-presence` - these are upcoming cloud connection modules for higher performance needs.
+`kafka-connector`

+This connector library is designed to work with Kafka version 2.12-2.2.0 out of the box.
+A convenient standalone Kafka server application is available in the `kafka-standalone` project under the `connector` directory.

+`kafka-presence`

+This project can be compiled into an executable JAR.
+This is the "presence monitor" for Kafka.
+Your application instances will report to one of the presence monitors (2 to 3 monitor instances are good enough for large installations), and the monitors use Kafka to cluster themselves.
+With the kafka-connector library, your application can send events to other application instances thru a Kafka cluster.

+The kafka-connector and kafka-presence is fully scalable.

 `event-node`